braintrustdata/autoevals/README.md

-# AutoEvals
+# Autoevals

-AutoEvals is a tool to quickly and easily evaluate AI model outputs.
+Autoevals is a tool to quickly and easily evaluate AI model outputs.

 It bundles together a variety of automatic evaluation methods including: